matrix-forge/matrix-forge/tempname.md

 # MatrixForge - Logo Guidelines

-These guidelines are meant to help keep the MF logo consistent and recognizable across all its uses.
+These guidelines are meant to help keep the MatrixForge logo consistent and recognizable across all its uses.
 They also provide a common language for referring to the logos and their components.

-Design
+## Design
 The MF logo consists of two letters, "M" and "F", which are connected together in a stylized way.

-Color
+## Color
 The primary color of the MF logo is red (#e60000).
 The logo should be presented in this color whenever possible.
 If a monochrome option is necessary, it should be presented in black (#000000).

 Minimum Size